jayleenjiang/jayleenjiang.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
-I'm Jayleen Jiang, a mathematics major at Mount Holyoke College with a passion for computational modeling and statistical analysis.
+I'm Jayleen Jiang, a junior majoring in Mathematics at [Mount Holyoke College](https://www.mtholyoke.edu).

-My research interests lie at the intersection of mathematics and computational science, particularly in:
-- **Stochastic Differential Equations**: Numerical methods and adaptive timestep algorithms
-- **Statistical Modeling**: Machine learning applications and ensemble methods
-- **Evolutionary Dynamics**: Mathematical frameworks for biological systems
+I'm interested in applied mathematics and computational science, particularly in Differential Equations and it's application in interdispelocary research.
+I'm seeking for RA opportunity in Summer 2026.

-### Current Projects
+### Current Role

-I'm actively involved in several research projects:
-- Simulating the resonant nonlinear Schrödinger equation using C++ with adaptive timestep methods
-- Analyzing college student mental health data using logistic regression, decision trees, and random forests
-- Modeling altruism evolution through differential equations and Hamilton's Rule

-### Academic Background

-At Mount Holyoke College, I've developed strong foundations in both theoretical mathematics and computational methods.
-My coursework includes advanced topics in differential equations, statistics, MCMC methods, cryptography, and numerical analysis.

-### Skills & Tools

-**Programming Languages**: Python, R, C++, LaTeX
-**Statistical Analysis**: Regression models, classification methods, ensemble techniques
-**Mathematical Modeling**: Numerical simulations, stochastic processes, ODEs/SDEs

-Feel free to explore my [projects](/projects/) to learn more about my work, or reach out if you'd like to discuss research or collaboration opportunities!
+I'm currently working under Professor [Yao Li](https://sites.google.com/umass.edu/liyao/) at UMAss Amherst on simulating the resonant nonlinear Schrödinger equation using C++.
+Feel free to explore my [projects](/projects/) to learn more about my work.